 - 3 - 4 cloves of garlic

-- In a food processor or a blender, puree garlic, salt and 1/3rd of olive oil.
+In a food processor or a blender, puree garlic, salt and 1/3rd of the olive oil.

-- Add vinegar and walnuts, keeping 2 tablespoons for the end.
+Add the vinegar and walnuts, keeping 2 tablespoons walnuts for the end.

-- Gradually add olive oil and bread (or potatoes) and continue until you attain the consistency of a thick sauce.
+Gradually add the olive oil and the bread and continue until you attain the consistency of a thick sauce.

 Kopiaste and Kali Orexi,